Showing 1 - 1 OF 1

 Additional transition opportunities authorized under the VOW Act include participation in up to 22 weeks of select, on-duty career skills programs offered by industry during a Soldier's final 180 days on active duty.
 Completion of these programs result in the high probability of employment and selection for these programs is highly competitive as seats are limited.
 Soldiers must be in good standing with the command, on track for an honorable discharge, receive the support of their battalion commander on program release forms, and commit to achieving the highest of industry course graduation standards.

 All programs are no cost to soldiers.
-Current programs operating at Fort Hood include:
+Current programs operating at Fort Cavazos include: